 Telephone numbers for calling a bondsman can be found in the yellow pages of the telephone book listed under bail bonds.

-Applicant fingerprints are done at the Work Release building located at 30 E. Jackson St., Front Royal, VA.
+Applicant fingerprinting is available at the Warren County Jail located at 8 E. Jackson St., Front Royal, VA.
 22630.
 There is a $5.00 fee per person payable at the time of service.
 The scheduled days for prints are:

 Fingerprints for concealed weapons are no longer required.
 Valid picture identification is required to be fingerprinted.
-Fingerprints are done electronically, not inked.
-If we can assist you in any way please contact Warren County Work Release at 540-622-2206.
+Fingerprints are processed electronically.
+If we can assist you in any way please contact the Warren County Jail at 540-635-3100.

 All inmates are provided with nutritionally balanced meals using Department of Correction's menus written by a registered dietitian.
 All meals are prepared under direct supervision and are prepared by inmate labor.
 Inmates are trained in food preparation, food storage, and sanitation techniques to insure safety.
 Inmates serve an average of 120,000 meals a year at this facility.